RobertJLewis/blogproj/README.md

 Finally, all users are provided with friendly, informative error pages (e.g., 404 or 500) and see their most recent posts first in their dashboard, ensuring clarity, accessibility, and a smooth user experience.

+## Database Schema
+Threadly uses a relational database (PostgreSQL) to provide structured and reliable storage, with support for referential integrity, ideal for managing user accounts, posts, comments, and likes.

+The MVP initially focused on a **Post** model linked to Django’s built-in **User** model.
+Each post stores core information such as title, content, category, creation date, and an optional image.
+This setup enabled rapid prototyping, full CRUD functionality, and integration with the Django admin panel.

+During development, it became clear that additional granularity was needed to support user interactions such as comments and likes.
+To address this, dedicated **Comment** and **Like** models were introduced.
+Each comment is linked to a post and its author, while likes are linked to both the user and the post, establishing clear one-to-many relationships.
+This structure improves data accuracy, scalability, and the ability to extend functionality in the future, such as filtering posts, sorting by popularity, or displaying user interactions at the post level.

+The schema follows relational database best practices, reducing redundancy, maintaining clarity, and supporting future enhancements to Threadly’s interactive features.